superbeee00/remote-development-intro/src/chapter1/CHAPTER1.md

 ![5](./assets/screenshots/5.png)

-Open the `hello_world.py` file under the `chapter` folder to see its contents.
+Open the `hello_world.py` file under the `src/chapter1` folder to see its contents.
 In Python, `print` is a function that displays the contents.

 ### 5: Run This Command in your Terminal